-Last year 16.7% of finishers qualified for the Boston Marathon and 8.7% of runners qualified for Boston in 2015.
+This year 16.1% of finishers qualified for the Boston Marathon and 16.7% of runners qualified for Boston in 2016.

-This gives the Yuma Territorial Marathon the 69th highest percentage of Boston Marathon qualifiers in the U.S. last year and the 234th highest percentage in 2015.
+This gives the Yuma Territorial Marathon the 69th highest percentage of Boston Marathon qualifiers in the U.S. last year and the 4th highest percentage so far in 2017.